SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

-Monetary Policy when Potential Output is Uncertain: Understanding the Growth Gamble of the 1990s
+Monetary Policy When Potential Output is Uncertain: Understanding the Growth Gamble of the 1990s

 Yuriy Gorodnichenko

-University of California, Berkeley - Department of Economics; National Bureau of Economic Research (NBER); Institute for the Study of Labor (IZA)
+University of California, Berkeley - Department of Economics; National Bureau of Economic Research (NBER); IZA Institute of Labor Economics

 Matthew D. Shapiro